Diwali 2018 – Dhanteras Puja Vidhi – How to do Puja of Kuber

 Diwali a festival of lights, which starts with the auspicious day of Dhanteras.
 This is celebrated throughout the country with full faith and enthusiasm.
 People start decorating their houses, offices from this day with Rangoli, Lights etc. to welcome the Goddess of Wealth and Prosperity.
 To indicate her long-awaited arrival, small footprints are drawn with rice flour and vermilion powder all over the houses.

 On this day, there is a tradition of purchasing silver or gold coins, utensils, even Lakshmi Ganesha silver idols.
-People also buy jewelry, steel utensils as well.
+People also buy jewellery, steel utensils as well.

 Dhan Kuber Puja (Kuber – The God Of Wealth)